panglesd/slipshow/docs/quick-start.rst

 There are different ways to have access to the slipshow compiler:

-- **Linux or Mac user**, reasonably comfortable with the command line: Use :ref:`precompiled binaries<Precompiled binaries>`.
-- **VSCode user**: If you don't want to use the CLI, use the :ref:`VSCode extension<The VS Code plugin>`.
-- For **online-only use**, consider the :ref:`online sliphub editor<the sliphub online editor>`.
-- Otherwise, use the :ref:`slipshow editor<the slipshow editor>`.

-In addition to this, you also have the following options:
+**The best option** for people comfortable with it is to use the command line interface.
+It is distributed through various mediums:

+- You can download :ref:`precompiled binaries<Precompiled binaries>` for Mac and Linux, and Windows through WSL
+- Slipshow is packaged in the ``opam`` package manager, if you have it all it takes is ``opam install slipshow``.
 - You can always :ref:`compile from source<compiling from source>`!
-This solution is convenient for ``opam`` users.

-..
-   .. contents:: Installation methods
-     :local:
+For **online-only use**, consider the :ref:`online sliphub editor<the sliphub online editor>`.
+It is great for trying the tool but is currently limited for more advanced uses, such as anything that requires multiple files.

+There are other options that currently are lagging behind in terms of version, but that I might revisit some day: the :ref:`VSCode extension<The VS Code plugin>` and the slipshow editor.

 Precompiled binaries
 ====================